antimof/UxPlay/README.txt

 the server display (with the possibility of sharing that window on screen-sharing applications such as Zoom) on a host running Linux, macOS, or other unix, using Apple's AirPlay Mirror protocol first available in iOS 5.
+As well as screen mirroring, when not mirroring the screen it can also play Apple Lossless (ALAC) streamed from the client using the audio-only Airplay protocal.
 (Details of what is known about the AirPlay2 protocol can be found [here](https://github.com/SteeBono/airplayreceiver/wiki/AirPlay2-Protocol) and [here](https://emanuelecozzi.net/docs/airplay2)).